 - between items of business—to rearrange business or to provide for a completely new item of business (such as a censure motion, for example);

-- at consideration of government documents on Tuesdays and Wednesdays at 6.50 pm—to rearrange the order in which the documents will be called on;
+- at consideration of documents—to rearrange the order in which the documents will be called on;

 - when a minister moves that a bill is urgent under standing order 142 (the “guillotine”)—to provide for that motion to be debated;